University of Ouagadougou: Academic departments and program

-The University of Ouagadougou (2005A) consists of seven Training and Research Units (UFR) and one institute: UFR Languages, Arts and Communications; UFR Human sciences; UFR Legal and Politic Sciences; UFR Economic Sciences and Management; UFR Applied Sciences; UFR Health Sciences; UFR Life and Hearth Sciences and Burkinabé Institute of Arts and Crafts.
+The University of Ouagadougou (2005A) consists of seven Training and Research Units (UFR) and one institute: UFR Languages, Arts and Communications; UFR Human sciences; UFR Legal and Political Sciences; UFR Economic Sciences and Management; UFR Applied Sciences; UFR Health Sciences; UFR Life and Earth Sciences and Burkinabé Institute of Arts and Crafts.
 It combines the advantages of faculty (fundamental teaching) and those of an institute (professionalization).

 The system used is the modular education system based on academic credits, which combines fundamental and professional training.

 UFR Languages, Arts and Communications

 For the UFR Languages, Arts and Communications (UFR/LAC) there are two courses: Arts and Communications and in letters, languages and linguistics.
 The unit was created in 2000 and trains students in languages, letters, arts, culture, communication and journalism.
 The UFR has 2,440 students.
 For admission, students should have the level of secondary education.
 For those without that level, an exam is taken.

 Students of the faculty take the DEUG (university diploma) after the first cycle, the bachelor's degree and master in communication and journalism and in interpreting after the second cycle.
 The last one is the postgraduate diploma and the PhD in linguistics and modern letters taken after the third cycle.